gantsign/ansible-role-lightdm/README.md

 # Time to wait (in seconds) before the user is auto logged in to allow a chance
 # to log in as a different user.
 lightdm_autologin_user_timeout: 0

+# Whether to allow users to login using the guest account
+lightdm_greeter_allow_guest: no

 # Directory where GLib schemas are located
 lightdm_glib_schemas_directory: /usr/share/glib-2.0/schemas